msterhuj/elasticsearch-xpack-patcher/readme.md

 1. Enter into docker shell `make shell`
 2. Run the build.sh with the version of elasticsearch you want to patch.
+3. If you want docker image with the patch run docker.sh to create docker file and build image

 ## Create a new patch file